vuestorefront/storefront-ui/apps/docs/components/components/switch.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: A switch is an input similar to a checkbox component, except for handling the indeterminate state.
+The two possible values are true and false.
+Used for enable/disable features, especially on mobile.
 ---
 #  Switch

-A switch is an input similar to a checkbox component, except for handling the indeterminate state.
-The two possible values are true and false.

-Used for enable/disable features, especially on mobile.
+{{ $frontmatter.description }}

+<Generate />

+## Notes

 In forms, a better choice may be to use a Checkbox component.

-<Generate />

 ## Props